 Fish Curry with coconut milk (1 year+) - Mildly spiced fish curry with coconut milk is apt for babies and kids.
 The fish and coconut milk provide much of the iron in this delicious fish curry.

 Pomfret fish fry (1 year+) - Like salmon fry, pomfret/butterfish fry is packed full of iron.
 Also, it can be done so quick and sure kids will enjoy this fry!

-Chickpea rice/Chana Rice (1 year+) – Chana/channa/chole biryani is a healthy protein packed wholesome meal can be made under 40 minutes.
-Its best for kids lunch box and helps to boost the iron levels in a flash.
+Chickpea rice/Chana Rice (1 year+) - Chana/channa/chole biryani is a healthy protein-packed wholesome meal that can be made under 40 minutes.
+Its best for the kid's lunch box and helps to boost the iron levels in a flash.

 Black-eyed Peas sundal (1 year+) - Soaked and cooked black-eyed peas sweetened & flavored with cardamom and coconut.
 One cup of boiled black-eyed peas contains 1.8 mg of iron(approx).
 Jaggery adds iron and deliciousness to this simple black-eyed peas sundal.

 Kidney beans(Rajma) can be included in the same ways as chickpea/black-eyed peas.
 I will update the post with more kidney beans recipes for babies and kids soon.

 Like beans, lentils are another best source of iron.
 Lentils like Green gram, Pigeon pea (arthar/tuvar dal), Moong dal, Bengal gram, and Roasted Bengal gram dal contains some reasonable amount of iron.
 You can prepare a variety of dishes with lentils such as dal, dosa, pancakes, sprouts and sweet dishes like halwa, kheer, and ladoos.
 Here are some ideas to include a variety of lentils in your kid's diet.